rwtodd/small_programs_2018/random_sentence/README.md

 ## On the Trees

-The scala version implements the tree function for comparison with the original.
+The scala and Rust versions implement the tree function for comparison with the original.
 Maybe Python2 was different, but when I run the python tree generator in Python 3.6, it just tells me about a `map object`.
-Thanks to scala's case classes and Lists I get a readable output for the tree.
+However, scala has printable `case class`es, and Rust can `#[derive(Debug)]`, so I get a readable output for the tree.

 [1]: http://norvig.com/python-lisp.html